JamFox/quartz.jamfox.dev/content/The Power Of Now.md

 >Are you polluting the world or cleaning up the mess?
 You are responsible for your inner space; nobody else is, just as you are responsible for the planet.
 As within, so without: If humans clear inner pollution, then they will also cease to create outer pollution.

->**Stress is caused by being “here” but wanting to be “there,” or being in the present but wanting to be in the future.
+>**Stress is caused by being "here" but wanting to be "there," or being in the present but wanting to be in the future.
 If you have to, you can move fast, work fast, or even run, without projecting yourself into the future and without resisting the present.** As you move, work, run do it totally.
 Enjoy the flow of energy, the high energy of that moment.
 Now you are no longer stressed, no longer splitting yourself in two.
 Just moving, running, working and enjoying it.
 Or you can drop the whole thing and sit on a park bench.
 But when you do, watch your mind.
-It may say: “You should be working.
-You are wasting time.”
+It may say: "You should be working.
+You are wasting time."
 Observe the mind.
 Smile at it.

->“One day I'll make it.”
+>"One day I'll make it."
 Is your goal taking up so much of your attention that you reduce the present moment to a means to an end?
 Is it taking the joy out of your doing?
 Are you waiting to start living?
 If you develop such a mind pattern, no matter what you achieve or get, the present will never be good enough; the future will always seem better.
 A perfect recipe for permanent dissatisfaction and nonfulfillment, don't you agree?

->Are you a habitual “waiter”?
+>Are you a habitual "waiter"?
 How much of your life do you spend waiting?
-What I call “small-scale waiting” is waiting in line at the post office, in a traffic jam, at the airport, or waiting for someone to arrive, to finish work, and so on.
-“Large-scale waiting” is waiting for the next vacation, for a better job, for the children to grow up, for a truly meaningful relationship, for success, to make money, to be important, to become enlightened.
+What I call "small-scale waiting" is waiting in line at the post office, in a traffic jam, at the airport, or waiting for someone to arrive, to finish work, and so on.
+"Large-scale waiting" is waiting for the next vacation, for a better job, for the children to grow up, for a truly meaningful relationship, for success, to make money, to be important, to become enlightened.
 It is not uncommon for people to spend their whole life waiting to start living.

 >**Waiting is a state of mind.**

+How you spend your days is how you spend your life.

 ## Inner Purpose Of Life's Journey

->When you are on a journey, it is certainly helpful to know where you are going or at least the general direction in which you are moving, but don't forget: **the only thing that is ultimately real about your journey is the step that you are taking at this moment.** Thats all there ever is.
+>When you are on a journey, it is certainly helpful to know where you are going or at least the general direction in which you are moving, but don't forget: **the only thing that is ultimately real about your journey is the step that you are taking at this moment.** That's all there ever is.

 "Kindel teejuht, kes ei tea isegi täpselt kuhu ta läheb."